 It is advisable to provide another water supply with no clay in it so animals have the choice.
 You will discover that they will only drink when they feel they need the benefits of the clay.

-This method is particularly suited for animals at grass (horses, cattle, goats etc) and also if their paddock contains plants that might be dangerous.
+This method is particularly suited for animals on grass (horses, cattle, goats etc) and also if their paddock contains plants that might be dangerous.

 When not to use clay